top of page

 You should consider lease notarization if:

-• The lease is longer than one year
+• The lease is long-term (especially over one year)

-• You want to minimize legal risks or protect against future disputes
+• You want to reduce legal risk or future disputes

 bottom of page